🧬

 Are they good with children?

-They are generally affectionate, but due to their small size, they are better suited for families with older, respectful children.
+They are generally affectionate, but their small size makes them fragile, so they are best suited for families with older, respectful children.

 What is the average lifespan of a Maltese?